Gostuski/Free-RTOS-Sporadic-Server/readme.md

+## Free-RTOS-Sporadic-Server

+FreeRTOS modification that works with periodic and aperiodic tasks, based on Rate Monotonic (RM) algorithm and Sporadic Server (SS).
+It accepts parameters for server configuration and tasks via serial port and makes them based on input.
+I also made a JAVA SWING GUI application that interacts with the microcontroller running this operating sistem, you can see it here: https://github.com/Gostuski/Free-RTOS-Sporadic-Server-GUI

 This is a fork of Richard Barry's freeRTOS, optimised for the Arduino AVR devices.

 It has been created to provide access to FreeRTOS capabilities, with full compatibility to the Arduino environment.